-The following list provides examples of eligible and ineligible medical expenses.
+The following list from IRS Publication 969 provides examples of eligible and ineligible medical expenses.
 This list is not all-inclusive.
 Remember, the IRS may modify its list of eligible expenses from time to time.
 As always, consult your tax advisor should you require specific tax advice.